Get insider access

 Build Quality

 The monitor feels well-built and is made out of good quality plastic.
 There's a bit of flex to the back panel, but overall it feels quite stable and solid.
-However, if you're not careful when rotating the monitor into portrait mode, the edge of the screen can hit the stand and leave a black mark there.
+However, if you're not careful when rotating the monitor into portrait mode, the edge of the screen can hit the stand.

 9.9